 If you are having any abnormal visual symptoms, you should always be evaluated with a thorough consultation and examination by a opthamologist or New York City optometrist for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Surfer’s Eye or its treatment in NYC?
-Would like to schedule an appointment with the top Ophthalmologist, Optometrist Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NYC eye doctor.
+Would you like to schedule an appointment with the top ophthalmologist Dr. Richard L. Deluca and optometrist Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for consultation with NYC eye doctor.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)

 New York, NY 10010

 (Between Madison Ave & Park Ave)